Open Accessibility Menu

 What to Expect

-• You may be asked to remove your pants and to wear a gown during your exam.
+• If you’re wearing slacks, you might be asked to remove them and change into a gown during your exam.

 • The room is usually dark so the images can be seen clearly on the computer screen.